Airbus CEO urges radical shake-up of space launcher industry

-BERLIN (Reuters) - The head of Airbus Group (AIR.PA) has urged European countries to carry out a fundamental overhaul of the space rocket launcher industry and give companies a bigger role to avoid becoming “irrelevant” in the $6.5 billion global rocket-launch club.
+BERLIN, May 23 (Reuters) - The head of Airbus Group has urged European countries to carry out a fundamental overhaul of the space rocket launcher industry and give companies a bigger role to avoid becoming “irrelevant” in the $6.5 billion global rocket-launch club.

 His call for a bigger industry say in the public and private partnerships behind Europe’s Ariane space rocket is a response to the arrival of low-cost U.S. based Space Exploration technologies (SpaceX), run by electric car mogul Elon Musk.